Wytamma/wytamma.github.io/_posts/2025-04-29-RStudio-Spartan.md

       scancel -f 8936310
 ```

-The key command is the port forwarding command i.e. the `-L 8787:spartan-bm004:45737` part of the `ssh` command.
+The key part is the port forwarding command i.e. the `-L 8787:spartan-bm004:45737` part of the `ssh` command.
 This will create a tunnel from your local machine to the compute node running RStudio.
-You can then access RStudio by pointing your web browser to `http://localhost:8787`.
+You can then access RStudio by pointing your web browser to http://localhost:8787.

 ## Conclusion

-In this post I've detailed how to run RStudio on the Unimelb Spartan HPC.
-This allows you to perform interactive analysis with large compute resources.
-The process is similar to running RStudio on other HPCs, but there are some differences in the setup and submission process.
-If you have any questions or comments please feel free to reach out.
+In this post, I’ve detailed how to run RStudio on the Unimelb Spartan HPC.
+This setup lets you perform interactive analysis with large compute resources.
+The process is similar on other HPCs, with just a few site-specific tweaks.
+If you have any questions or comments, please feel free to reach out.